Need capital for your business startup?

 If you want to raise capital from an equity investor whose goal is profit, be specific about how investing in your business will help the investor make money: how and when they will see a return.
 Too often, business owners spend too much time pitching the “bells and whistles” of their product/service and not enough on why and how their business represents a great investment and what the investor can expect to earn.

-If you are looking for equity and want to go beyond family and friends, here is a list of New Hampshire-based angel groups to contact:
+If you are looking for equity and want to go beyond family and friends, here are some New Hampshire-based angel groups to contact:

 eCoast Angel Network